dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

 ![](../figs/2017-02-02-twitch-analysis_files/figure-markdown_github/featured-effect-category-1.png)

-If you think the above plot was a waste of time, I wouldn't disagree -- it's readily obvious that, across effectively all categories, there is a *stark* difference in median viewership between featured and non-featured channels.
+If you think the above plot was a waste of time, I wouldn't disagree \-\- it's readily obvious that, across effectively all categories, there is a *stark* difference in median viewership between featured and non-featured channels.
 There's so little viewership on non-featured channels relative to featured channels that I actually started debugging my above plotting code because I thought I did something wrong!

-Finally, let's consider our "mature" feature.
+Finally, let's consider our *mature* feature.
 On Twitch, streamers have the option of marking their channel as "mature", meaning the content is not quite for children (cursing, mature gameplay, etc).
 Given the surprising number of kids on the internet these days (here's [one](https://twitter.com/realDonaldTrump)) with their Minecraft streams and all, marking a channel as mature probably goes both ways: it helps children avoid content that might not be suitable for them, and it also ensures a mature streamer's channel is reaching the right audience.

-One concern I would have as a broadcaster is regarding audience reach: does marking your channel as mature have an impact on viewership?
+One concern I would have as a streamer is audience reach: does marking your channel as mature have a negative impact on viewership?

 ``` r
 # Plot category viewer count, split on mature flag.